Blasphemous (video game)

 Blasphemous is a Metroidvania video game developed by Spanish studio The Game Kitchen and published by Team17.
 The game was released for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch on 10 September 2019, with Warp Digital handling the console ports.
 Versions for macOS and Linux were released on 21 September 2020.
 A version for Amazon Luna was released on 20 October 2020.
 It began as a Kickstarter campaign in 2017.
-A sequel, titled Blasphemous 2, is set for a 2023 release.
+A sequel, titled Blasphemous 2, was released on 24 August 2023.